lexibank/tlopo/out/vol3/chapter7.md

 7.6.1.3 Donax cannaiformis (syn.
 Clinogyne grandis, Maranta grandis, Thalia cannaeformis, Actoplanes cannaiformis, Donax arundastrum) (Marantaceae)

 A leafy shrub, Donax cannaeformis has a rhizome from which rise erect smooth stems 1.5-3 m tall with spreading branches about 85cm long.
-It has elliptical leaves often with yellowish- white patches and white flowers and fruits, and grows in damp locations (Peekel1984: 111).
+It has elliptical leaves often with yellowish-white patches and white flowers and fruits, and grows in damp locations (Peekel1984: 111).
 Its range is from SE Asia to the Solomons.

-As the glosses below indicate, its stems are used in thatching, basket-making and as arm- lets.
+As the glosses below indicate, its stems are used in thatching, basket-making and as armlets.

 <a id="p-225"></a>